 Your board has behaved like a den of bears all summer.
 Serious hibernation.

 And fess up.
 You gave up on them, assuming that if you knocked, no one would be home.
 So you didn’t do much knocking.

 So here you are.
-Labor Day has come and gone and now you’re “back in school.”
+Labor Day has come you are all officially “back in school.”